Quick Answer

 Who this is for: Established companies with complex operations.
 Organizations needing multiple user portals (member, admin, approver).
 Businesses with workflow and compliance requirements.
 Companies building software products (SaaS).

-Real example: A professional association needed a custom CPD (Continuing Professional Development) accreditation portal.
-Required member dashboard for tracking CPD points and accessing paid webinars, approver dashboard for reviewing and approving submissions, admin dashboard for managing members and configuring CPD rules, public verification page for checking member accreditation, plus payment integration and video paywall.
+Example: A professional association wants a custom CPD (Continuing Professional Development) accreditation portal.
+It needs a member dashboard for tracking CPD points and accessing paid webinars, an approver dashboard for reviewing submissions, an admin dashboard for managing members and configuring CPD rules, and a public verification page for checking accreditation, plus payment integration and a video paywall.

-What we built: Four separate dashboards (member, approver, admin, public), Stripe payment integration with PayNow and card support, video paywall with completion tracking, full approval workflow (Draft → Submitted → Under Review → Approved/Rejected) with audit logging, email automation for reminders, no-code CPD rules configuration for admins.
-Custom software with unlimited admin licences.
+What that looks like: Four separate dashboards (member, approver, admin, public), Stripe payment with PayNow and card support, a video paywall with completion tracking, a full approval workflow (Draft → Submitted → Under Review → Approved/Rejected) with audit logging, email automation for reminders, and no-code CPD-rules configuration for admins.
+This is the tier where manual tracking and slow approvals get replaced by self-serve verification and a clear audit trail.

 What drives web app development cost